miguelgrinberg/Flask-HTTPAuth/docs/index.rst

     WWW-Authenticate: Token realm="Authentication Required"

 The ``verify_token`` callback receives the authentication credentials provided by the client on the ``Authorization`` header.
 This can be a simple token, or can contain multiple arguments, which the function will have to parse and extract from the string.
+Example:

+`Authorization: Token <Token Value>`

 In the examples directory you can find a complete example that uses JWS tokens.
 JWS tokens are similar to JWT tokens.
 However using JWT